-There is a wetland area identified by the Scottish Wetland Inventory to the south of the site formed at a low point in the site and surrounded by several drainage ditches.
+There are areas of wetland identified by the Scottish Wetland Inventory to the south of the site formed at a low points in the site and surrounded by several drainage ditches.
 This is in the form of wet grassland/marshy grassland.